ed-g/pg_schema_dataclip/README.md

 ALTER USER dataclip_user CONNECTION LIMIT 2;
 ```

-USAGE on a single schema (referred to as dataclip_schema, but it could be
+USAGE on a single schema (referred to as `dataclip_schema`, but it could be
 any Postgres schema)

 ```sql